sathomas/jsDataV.is/src/text/ch2/03-tracking-values.md

 });
 ```

 With the `<div>`s waiting for us in the document, our event handler for "plothover" sets the text for each, positions them horizontally, and shows them on the page.
-To set the text value, we can use the jQuery `.grep()` function to search through the data looking for a year that matches.
+To set the text value, we can use the jQuery `.grep()` function to search through the data for a year that matches.
 If none is found, the text for the value `<div>` is emptied.

 ``` {.javascript .numberLines}
 $("#charts").on("plothover", function(ev, pos) {